Zenit-Linux/zlb/README.md

 ## Self-hosted bootstrap

-`distro.base = "self"` means a given arch's build bootstraps from a Zenith rootfs tarball *previously built by ZLB itself* (`out/cache/seeds/<arch>-<version>.tar.zst`).
+`distro.base = "self"` means a given arch's build bootstraps from a Zenit rootfs tarball *previously built by ZLB itself* (`out/cache/seeds/<arch>-<version>.tar.zst`).
 The very first build for a fresh arch has no seed yet, so ZLB falls back to a minimal empty skeleton and lets the module pipeline (zpm + janet hooks) populate it